pytest-dev/pytest-bdd/README.rst

 Removal of the feature examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The example tables on the feature level are no longer supported.
-The tests should be parametrized with the example tables on the scenario level.
+If you had examples on the feature level, you should copy them to each individual scenario.

 Removal of the vertical examples